RosettaCommons/documentation/build_documentation/Build-Documentation.md

 Rosetta requires a compiler with C++11 support.
 This message is due to insufficient support of C++11 in the compiler you're currently using.
 See [[Cxx11Support]] for more details about compilers to use, or see the "sh: 1: o: not found" regarding changing your compiler.

+**"error: '...' names constructor"/"

+GCC 4.7, while it supports many of the features of C++11, doesn't support all of them - this message is coming from a feature we use which is not supported by GCC 4.7.
+See [[Cxx11Support]] for more details about compilers to use, or see the "sh: 1: o: not found" regarding changing your compiler.

 **"no member named 'declval' in namespace 'std'"** **"error: unknown type name 'type_info'"**